 We are a facilities-based global communications company offering a portfolio of bundled international and domestic voice, data and Internet services to business, residential and carrier customers.
 Our customers are primarily in North America, Europe and selected markets within the Asia-Pacific region.
 We seek to capitalize on the increasing demand for high-quality international communications services.
-The globalization of the world's economies, the worldwide trend toward telecommunications deregulation and the growth of data and Internet traffic fuel this demand.
 We provide services over our network, which consists of:

 - .
-19 carrier-grade switches, including 15 international gateway switches in the United States, Australia, Canada, Germany, Japan, Puerto Rico and the United Kingdom, and four domestic switches in Australia; - more than 100 POPs and Internet access nodes in additional markets within our principal service regions; - . both owned and leased transmission capacity on undersea and land-based fiber optic cable systems; and - . an international satellite earth station located in London, together with the capacity we leased on an Intelsat satellite.
+19 carrier-grade switches, including 15 international gateway switches in the United States, Australia, Canada, Germany, Japan, Puerto Rico and the United Kingdom, and four domestic switches in Australia; - . more than 100 POPs and Internet access nodes in additional markets within our principal service regions; - both owned and leased transmission capacity on undersea and land-based fiber optic cable systems; and - . an international satellite earth station located in London, together with the capacity we leased on an Intelsat satellite.